Anonymous-Y/my_website/_x01Crypto/2025-11-12-decoding-polymarket.md

 Even though the token minting and burning activities can be deduced through the `OrderFilled` event records.
 We can directly access related information through `PositionsSplit`, `PositionsMerge` events emitted by `NegRiskAdapter` (or `CTF`).
 Meanwhile, we can access the  `PositionsConverted` events to know which outcome's NO tokens are converted to which outcome's YES tokens via `indexSet`.

 You can follow the same steps described in part II to download related information.
-The difference is now we need to look for the logs emitted by smart contract `NegRisk_CTF` instead of `NegRisk_CTFExchange`.
+The difference is now we need to look for the logs emitted by smart contract `NegRiskAdapter` instead of `NegRisk_CTFExchange`.

 Let's break down its key fields: